szymon2024/gps-labs/gps_lab01/README.md

-2025-12-24
+2025-12-25

 EN:
 ======================================================================
-GPS SATELLITE POSITION DETERMINED BY THE RECEIVER FOR GIVEN GPS TIME USING BROADCAST ORBITAL PARAMETERS IN ACCORDANCE WITH THE IS‑GPS‑200 SPECIFICATION
+GPS SATELLITE POSITION DETERMINED BY THE RECEIVER FOR GIVEN GPS TIME USING ORBITAL PARAMETERS IN ACCORDANCE WITH THE IS‑GPS‑200 SPECIFICATION
 ======================================================================